kracekumar/jut/README.md

-  -s, --start INTEGER RANGE  Display the cells starting from the cell number -e, --end INTEGER RANGE    Display the cells till the cell number --help                     Show this message and exit.
+  -s, --start INTEGER RANGE  Display the cells starting from the cell number -e, --end INTEGER RANGE    Display the cells till the cell number --exclude-output-cells     Exclude the notebook output cells from the output --help                     Show this message and exit.
 ```